- Transfer of Credit

 Dropping a course may affect a student's financial aid (loans) and merit funds (scholarships and assistantships) status.
 U.S. students must be enrolled at least half time to receive federal loans and usually full time for scholarships and assistantships.
 International students (non U.S. citizens) must maintain full-time enrollment to remain in status for immigration purposes.
-Before dropping any course, international students must consult with the international student advisor in the Office of Student Life.
+Before dropping any course, international students must consult with the international student advisor in the Office of Student Affairs.

 Once enrolled in a course, a student is considered to be in that course until such time as she changes her registration in the Office of the Registrar.
 A student who fails to attend a course from which she has not officially withdrawn receives a grade of "F."